Articles > Marketing > What is digital media?

 Education requirements: A bachelor’s degree in graphic design or a related field is typically required.

-Whether you’re just starting your career in new media or contemplating a career switch, here are a few skills that are worth honing.
+Whether It's the beginning of a career in new media or a career switch, here are a few skills that are worth honing.

 Analytics

 We live in a data-driven world.
-It’s not enough to put out high-quality, eye-catching content if you don’t know how many eyes you’re catching.
-Analytics provide a path toward a better understanding of your audience and media strategy development.
+It’s not enough to put out high-quality, eye-catching content without knowing how many eyes are watching.
+Analytics provide a path toward a better understanding of an audience and media strategy development.

 Marketing

-When developing a new media strategy, understanding how audiences interact with new media is key.
+When developing a digital media strategy, understanding how audiences interact with content is key.
 Some aspects of marketing strategy have remained the same for decades.
 Others have changed drastically.

-Further, marketing skills can help you determine how to communicate with audiences across different new media technologies.
-Understanding the different types of digital marketing, and knowing how to effectively use them, is helpful in a new media career.
+Further, marketing skills can help determine how to communicate with audiences across different technologies.
+Understanding the different types of digital marketing, opens in new window and knowing how to effectively use them, is helpful in this career.

 Photo and video editing

-When working in new media, creating and sharing content will likely form a significant part of the job.
+Creating and sharing content will likely form a significant part of this job.
 This content forms entertaining and engaging connections with an audience.
 Proficiency in photo and video editing software can help make this content even more engaging.

-As commonplace as it now is, new media continues to evolve and change.
+As commonplace as it now is, digital content and media continues to evolve and change.
 And that means more opportunities for people to create more and meaningful connections.

-Does new media sound like an interesting career field for you?
+Does working with digital media sound like an interesting career field?
 If you’re interested in getting started or learning more about how to incorporate new media in your current role, degree options are available to teach you the fundamentals and arm you with the necessary skills to pursue the above job roles.

 Headshot of Michael Feder